 Throughout the game, Corvo is exposed to a ridiculous amount of plague germs - more so the more chaotic he is.
 He's fighting weepers, he's swimming in the river, he walks around in the sewers, he runs around with open wounds, et cetera.
 Even if he does down Elixirs like they're candy (and in a perfect Ghost run, he shouldn't need them), you'd think by the end of the game he'd be weeping himself... until you poke around in some books and find this poem.
 It describes a Serkonan woman dying from the Rat Plague, or some version of it.
 Given that the poem was written in Old Serkonan, this means that some centuries back, the Rat Plague came to Serkonos and wiped out a portion of the population.
 Here's the important part: everyone who was left was then immune to the Plague, and passed that immunity on to their kids.
 Corvo is Serkonan.
 It's very likely that of all the people in Dunwall, he's one of the very few who is genetically immune to the Rat Plague.
 Same would go for other Serkonans in the game, including Daud and Emily.

 Many would wonder why the Outsider would grant Corvo the powers he did, especially given the fact that, with the "Mostly Blood And Steel" achievement, it would show that it is possible for Corvo to complete most, if not all, of his missions without those powers.
-However, that is the point: the only way Corvo can complete his missions without powers is to turn Dunwall into an abattoir... something he is fully capable of doing.
+However, that is the point: the only easy way Corvo can complete his missions without powers is to turn Dunwall into an abattoir... something he is fully capable of doing.
 He'd have to slaughter his way through each mission; it would be very hard to get through a nonlethal playthrough that way.
 And that's why the Outsider gave Corvo those powers: to see if Corvo would, when another option was feasible, choose to take the high road, and instead of being a bloody, ruthless murderer, he would choose to be the better man.